 - You can opt to partly prepay your loan regularly, for example

 - Every 3 months, constantly reducing your principal outstanding, bringing down the amount of interest you will owe the bank.

-- Remember, the longer tenure of loan will charge you the more interest.
-Part prepayments is a good way of saving on interest payments.
+- Remember, the longest tenure of the loan will charge you more interest.
+Part prepayments are a good way of saving on interest payments.

 Things to keep in mind before prepayment of home loan

 - It is important to understand the reason for home loan prepayment.
 Banks usually do not charge a prepayment penalty on a home loan; therefore, borrowers have the option open to clear the outstanding loan earlier by prepaying the loan, and save lots of interest payment.

 - Prepayment of loans certainly provides big relief in terms of saving the interest outgo.
 For example, for Rs.
 50 lakh loan (as discussed earlier), you have to pay interest of Rs.
 24.39 lakh if paid in 10 years, whereas if paid in 30 years the total interest paid would be Rs.
 88.4 lakh!
 So, saving the interest outgo is definitely one of the key reasons to prepay the home loan.

 - Another reason to prepay could be higher interest on a home loan in comparison to Return on Investment (ROI) from low-risk or risk-free investments such as PPF or Bank FD.
 For example, interest on a home loan is around 8.5% p.a., whereas if you use the surplus fund to invest in avenues such as bank FD, PPF, tax-free bond, etc., then the interest that you’ll get would be only 6% to 7.5% (taxes may apply to such income).
 It means if you prepay the loan, then you can save more interest outgo in comparison to what you would earn by investing it in a low-risk investment instrument.